rh-cssre/glitchtip-backend/README.md

 ### Load testing

 Locust is built into the dev dependencies.
-To run with Locust run `docker-compose -f docker-compose.yml -f docker-compose.locust.yml up`
+To run with Locust run `docker compose -f docker-compose.yml -f docker-compose.locust.yml up`

 Now go to localhost:8089 to run the test.

 Locust will not be installed to production docker images and cannot be run from them.

+### Observability metrics with Prometheus

+1. Edit monitoring/prometheus/prometheus.yml and set credentials to a GlitchTip auth token
+2. `docker compose -f docker-compose.yml -f docker-compose.metrics.yml up`

 # GCP Logging